 The Eagles remained one of the top teams in the nation in 2013, finishing 15-3 overall and ranking as high as sixth in the nation.
 All three of UMW’s losses came to top-five ranked opponents.
 The 2014 campaign saw the Eagles finish 14-5 and receive national rankings and awards once again.

 Elliott gained CAC Coach of the Year honors in 2015, as the Eagles were ranked as high as 12th in the nation, and hosted the CAC Championship contest.

 Elliott led the Eagles to a 15-5 overall record in 2011, her first at the helm at UMW.
 She started her career by knocking off nationally-ranked Lynchburg College and Lebanon Valley College en route to a 15-win season which saw the team ranked as high as tenth in the nation.
 The Eagles raced to a 10-1 home record, with wins over state foes such as Washington & Lee University, Randolph-Macon College, and nationally-ranked Christopher Newport University.

-Elliott was a two-time first team All-American forward at Salisbury University, where she won two NCAA Division III national championships and played in four NCAA Tournaments from 2000-2003.
+Elliott was a two-time first team All-American forward at Salisbury University, where she won an NCAA Division III national championship and played in four NCAA Tournaments from 2000-2003.
 A two-time Capital Athletic Conference Player of the Year, she was twice named to the all-NCAA tournament team at the final four.